checklist/checklist-support/docs/checklists/checklist-view.md

 You can either drag and drop a file on the drop zone or click on the dropzone to open the file navigator to file the file to attach.
 Once selected, the file will be uploaded to the cloud and you will see it below the dropzone.
 You can click on the link of the uploaded file to open it in a new tab.

-To delete an already uploaed attachment, click on the Trash buton.
+To delete an already uploaded attachment, click on the Trash buton.

 Click the Close button to close the dialog.
 If a task has an attachment, it will be shown on it: